SunsetFi/suntime-js/README.md

 This project is slowly working its way through the [Test262](https://github.com/tc39/test262) suite of JavaScript tests in order to ensure compliance with the spec.

-Currently, only a small subset of the tests are passing, but work is ongoing in this area.
+Currently, around 3800 tests are passing, or about 16%.
+Further work is ongoing in this area.

 ## Quick Usage (native JS interop)